 \subsection{The positive [$\alpha$/Fe] gradient}

-While the large majority of measured [$\alpha$/Fe] gradients are negative (i.e., $\alpha$-elements decreasing with radius) in massive \ac{ETGs} \citep{2013ApJ...776...64G, 2015ApJ...808...26R}, broadly consistent with predictions from an inside-out scenario, chemical evolution models predict a variety of different gradients for the [$\alpha$/Fe] and [Z/H] profiles, see \citet{2008A&A...484..679P}.
+While the large majority of measured [$\alpha$/Fe] gradients are negative (i.e., $\alpha$-elements decreasing with radius) in massive \ac{ETGs} \citep{2013ApJ...776...64G, 2015ApJ...808...26R}, broadly consistent with predictions from an inside-out scenario, chemical evolution models predict a variety of different gradients for the [$\alpha$/Fe] and [Z/H] profiles; see \citet{2008A&A...484..679P}.
 The latter behavior depends on whether the inflow velocity of the gas is fast relative to the star formation.
 In such a case the stars that are still forming at inner radii have time to form out of $\alpha$-enhanced gas coming from the outer regions, thus flattening or even reversing the sign of the [$\alpha$/Fe] gradient \citep{2008A&A...484..679P}.

 For NGC~3311, we measure a positive [$\alpha$/Fe] gradient.
-Ongoing star formation at the level of $1.7\times 10^{-3}$M$_\odot$yr$^{-1}$ is measured within the $2.0 \times 2.0$ kpc$^2$ central region, plus the presence of an intermediate stellar population, see \cite{2020arXiv200810662R}.
-Thus one finds stars formed \textit{in-situ} from cold gas in the very center of NGC~3311.
+Ongoing star formation at the level of $1.7\times 10^{-3}$M$_\odot$yr$^{-1}$ is measured within the $2.0 \times 2.0$ kpc$^2$ central region, plus the presence of an intermediate stellar population, as already mentionned.
+Thus one finds stars formed \textit{in situ} but at later cosmic times from cold gas in the very center of NGC~3311.

-The cold gas traced by the NaI D absorption \citep{2020arXiv200810662R} may come from the cooling of the relative hot gas from the mass loss of late-phases of stellar evolution (like AGB winds and PN envelopes, see \citealt{2015ApJ...803...77C} and \citealt{2000ASPC..199..423D}), or X-ray cooling flows \citep{2015ApJ...811..111M}.
+The cold gas traced by the NaD absorption \citep{2020arXiv200810662R} may come from the cooling of the relatively hot gas from the mass loss of late phases of stellar evolution (like AGB winds and PN envelopes; see \citealt{2015ApJ...803...77C} and \citealt{2000ASPC..199..423D}), or X-ray cooling flows \citep{2015ApJ...811..111M}.
 The availability of cold gas implies that one can expect stars with younger ages and lower [$\alpha$/Fe] but not necessarily low metallicity at the very center of NGC 3311.
 Differently from M87, the lack of an active AGN in the galaxy center allows the hot medium to cool and give birth to new stars.
-While the bulk of stars in the center of NGC~3311 may have been formed quickly in a burst of star formation in the past, the on-going level of star formation has generated more iron and thus decreased the [$\alpha$/Fe] overabundance value there.
+While the bulk of stars in the center of NGC~3311 may have been formed quickly in a burst of star formation in the past, the ongoing level of star formation has generated more iron and thus decreased the [$\alpha$/Fe] overabundance value there.

-This result plus the larger [$\alpha$/Fe] values in the external region, related to the late accretion of quenched satellites, give rise to the positive [$\alpha$/Fe] gradient measured in this work.
+This result together with the larger [$\alpha$/Fe] values in the external region related to the late accretion of quenched satellites gives rise to the positive [$\alpha$/Fe] gradient measured in this work.